-A review of Upper Tier and Lower Tier Seveso sites and their respective distances from the Proposed Scheme was undertaken.
-This is presented in Appendix A20.1 Seveso Sites in Volume 4 of this EIAR.
-The Proposed Scheme does not fall within the consultation zone for any Seveso sites.
+A review of Upper Tier and Lower Tier Seveso sites in the Greater Dublin Area and their respective distances from the Proposed Scheme was undertaken.
+This is presented in Appendix A20.1 (Seveso Sites) in Volume 4 of this EIAR.
+The Proposed Scheme does not fall within the consultation zone for any Seveso sites

-A review of the traffic impact assessment reported in Chapter 6 (Traffic & Transport) has also been undertaken to determine the potential for impacts on emergency response accesses to Seveso sites from their respective nearest hospital and fire stations.
+A review of the traffic impact assessment reported in Chapter 6 (Traffic & Transport) has also been undertaken to determine the potential for impacts on emergency response accesses to Seveso sites (as outlined in Appendix A20.1 Seveso Sites in Volume 4 of this EIAR) from their respective nearest hospital and fire stations.
 No significant impacts on emergency response times are anticipated.